mintysnow/SD-Airbnb-RProject/README.md

 ## Findings
 - Guests stay in Western and Central districts the most.
   - Since these two districts are near the ocean, it's likely that guests are staying here due to its proximity to the beaches.
-  - It's also near big attractions like Seaworld, San Diego Zoo, and Downtown San Diego which is known to have a great nightlife.
+  - It's also near big attractions like SeaWorld, San Diego Zoo, and Downtown San Diego which is known to have a great nightlife.
   - Another reason may be that there is an airport that borders Western and Central so people may be opting to stay in Airbnbs in that area.
 - Listings should offer at least 34 amenities.
   - More amenities could make a home stand out over compeititors.